Scaling Up On-Device LLMs via Active-Weight Swapping Between DRAM and Flash: Introduction

 \textbf{Challenges.} This contextual sparsity inspires us explore the new opportunity of \textit{active weights swapping} for adaptive memory usage.
 Unlike traditional per-operator swapping, active weight swapping introduces greater challenges: (1) How to accurately identify the active weights, given contextual sparsity is highly dynamic, varying cross tokens, layers and blocks.
 Misidentification could degrade model accuracy.
 (2) How to predict the active weights as early as possible, allowing for overlapping computation with loading, as well as efficient large I/O transfers, both of which are critical for performance.

 Several works have explored contextual sparsity\cite{pmlr-v202-liu23am,powerinfer-2,10.1145/3694715.3695964,2024q-sparse, l2024hirehighrecallapproximate,mirzadeh2023relustrikesbackexploiting,turbosparse,prosparse}, but gaps remain in addressing the challenges above.
 Some methods like Deja Vu~\cite{pmlr-v202-liu23am}, PowerInfer~\cite{10.1145/3694715.3695964} and LLM in a flash~\cite{llm_in_a_flash} use available ReLU-based models to generate zero activations and introduce additional predictors (GB memory cost) to forecast these zeros.
-However, modern LLMs used in productions (e.g., Llama) rarely use ReLU-based architecture due to its inferior accuracy~\cite{touvron2023llama} (see Fig.\ref{F.end_to_end_ppl_and_memory_cost}).
+However, modern LLMs used in productions (e.g., LLaMA) rarely use ReLU-based architecture due to its inferior accuracy~\cite{touvron2023llama} (see Fig.\ref{F.end_to_end_ppl_and_memory_cost}).
 There are also works performing continued pre-training to transform available models to ReLU or ReLU-variant based, such as PowerInfer-2~\cite{powerinfer-2}, TurboSparse~\cite{turbosparse}, ProSparse~\cite{prosparse}, and Q-Sparse~\cite{2024q-sparse}.
 These works require training on hundreds of billions of tokens and consume substantial hardware resources.
+There are also works, such as InfiniGen~\cite{infinigen}, NSA~\cite{nsa}, and SeerAttention~\cite{seerattention}, focusing on KV cache sparsity but not weight sparsity.
+These methods benefit long context scenarios (>32K) which are not the common cases on edge.
 TEAL~\cite{liu2025trainingfreeactivationsparsitylarge} proposes a training-free, magnitude-based sparsity method (see Fig.~\ref{F.dynamic_sparisties}), where only activations above a threshold are computed.
 However, the active weights cannot be predicted, but only be identified after the input activation is ready.
 Additionally, the method is empirical, and there is no mechanism to compensate for the accuracy loss due to the potential misidentification of active weights.
 Therefore, current techniques fall short of achieving adaptive memory usage for LLMs.

 \textbf{Our work.} This paper proposes \sysname LLM inference framework.
 It can realize user-oblivious adaptive DRAM usage, in order to scale up the LLM sizes that can be deployed on mobile devices.
 Similar to TEAL, this paper utilizes magnitude-based, model-architecture-independent activation sparsity, to ensure the framework's applicability to modern LLMs.
 Beyond that, \sysname incorporates three novel techniques.